Physics-Dude/Phys-Index-EyetrackVR-HW/README.md

 ![PXL_20231018_004047633s](https://github.com/Physics-Dude/Phys-Index-EyetrackVR-HW/assets/22563517/fd6dcf94-8be5-466a-bdce-bf8423faa027)

 - They may seem to interfere with IPD adjustment, but try folding them so they take a twist as they travel behind the PCB and between the screens.
-Keep in mind you may loose a couple millimeters of IPD due to the LED placement when using solder less kit.
+Keep in mind you may loose a couple millimeters of IPD due to the LED placement when using solder-less kit.
 - Then they can be massaged through the vent holes in the frunk along with the extended LED power wires.

 ![image](https://github.com/Physics-Dude/Phys-Index-EyetrackVR-HW/assets/22563517/c754b300-ecd5-4464-b1a7-9f2dc4894f6c)

 ### Finalizing
-- Plug everything in and secure the covers with M2x5mm Countersink Self-tapping screws
+- Plug everything in and secure the optional covers with M2x5mm Countersink Self-tapping screws.

 ![image](https://github.com/Physics-Dude/Phys-Index-EyetrackVR-HW/assets/22563517/67f0c657-843d-442d-97dd-5f78bee0b4ff)
 ![image](https://github.com/Physics-Dude/Phys-Index-EyetrackVR-HW/assets/22563517/c9c60c26-1061-466f-9613-d339a1038839)